What is the Frozen Ever After Ride At Epcot REALLY Like?

 ORDER NOW to secure your ticket reservation in the parks!
 GET MY DISNEY TICKETS!

-The ride’s story begins on a snowy day in Arendale, or (if you want to take the romance out of it) a blockbuster movie that had Disney scrambling to get merch on the stands.
+The ride’s story begins on a snowy day in Arendelle, or (if you want to take the romance out of it) a blockbuster movie that had Disney scrambling to get merch on the stands.

-The Frozen franchise remains one of Disney’s most profitable movie franchises, with Frozen 2 undoubtedly ramping up the revenue even more.
+Frozen’s franchise remains one of Disney’s most profitable movie franchises, with Frozen 2 undoubtedly ramping up the revenue even more.

 R.I.P Maelstrom: October 2014